The Round Table is an international non-profit organization that started in England back in 1927.

 Round Table South Africa is made up of over 940 members belonging to Table clubs spread within 14 areas covering South Africa.

 Bushveld is one of the 14 areas and is made up of 12 individual table clubs across Pretoria, Pietersburg, Tzaneen, Groblersdal, Phalaborwa and Loskop.

 They call it tabling, and a “table” is a local club consisting of young men aged between 18 and 40.

-The members meet regularly, plan and organize functions and events that focus on community service, raising funds for charitable causes, personal development, as well as fun and fellowship.
+The members meet regularly, plan and organise functions and events that focus on community service, raising funds for charitable causes, personal development, as well as fun and fellowship.
 Together, they aim to form an international network of bright young men.

 How do they ‘table’?

 The Round Table motto is “Adopt, Adapt, Improve”.

 They aim to bring together a group of talented young men to challenge, inspire and learn from each other.

 “We share ideas openly with trust and empower each individual to make a positive impact at home, work and in his community,” said Round Table chairman Tyrone Juul.

 What events are held by the Round Table?